 Jackson Lake State Park, located in an area called the Appalachian Highlands region, is a heavily wooded lakeside getaway for RV campers.
-The park, located on Jackson Lake in Oak Hill, Ohio is a small, but impressive place to stay and play.
+The park, located on Jackson Lake in Oak Hill, Ohio, is a small but impressive place to stay and play.
 Campers will enjoy the lush oak, maple, hickory, and tulip trees, and find peace both in the campground as well as on the water.

 This area of Ohio is called the unglaciated hill country of southeastern Ohio, and it is known for its rolling sandstone hills and dense forest.
 Although the area is picturesque, what makes this part of the state even more beautiful is the diverse, rich history.
 Before pioneers and settlers inhabited the area, this section of Ohio was home to many Native American tribes, like the Shawnees, the Mingos, and the Delawares, and even before these tribes occupied the lands, ancient tribes dwelled in the same region.
 These tribes left behind ceremonial mounds and relics, such as sandstone carvings.
 These carvings, called petroglyphs, still stand today.
 The Leo Petroglyph, located near Jackson Lake State Park, is just one of the relics that visitors can see to get a glimpse of the earliest inhabitants of Ohio.

+Jackson Lake State Park is about an hour and a half southeast of Columbus off US-23 and two and a half hours east of Cincinnati in Oak Hill, Ohio.
 Jackson Lake State Park is also close to many cities outside of Ohio, making it a convenient location to visit.
 From Huntington, West Virginia, it is a 52-mile drive north, and from Lexington, Kentucky, drive 159 miles northeast.
+Contact the park for the exact park hours, as these times change depending on the season.

-Although this is a small state park, the campground provides visitors with many amenities that make RV camping comfortable and enjoyable.
-This seasonally-operated campground welcomes pets and offers 50 amp electrical hookups.
-The campground has a hydrant, a bathhouse with showers and toilets, and a dump station.
-Registered campground guests should visit the camp office to rent horseshoes and other playground equipment free of charge, as well as take advantage of the free WiFi access inside of the facility.
-Please quiet your generators and other loud noise between the hours of 10:00 pm until 7:00 am.
+Registered campground guests should visit the camp office to rent horseshoes and other playground equipment free of charge, as well as take advantage of the free Wi-Fi access inside of the facility.
+Please quiet your generators and other loud noise between the hours of 10:00 PM until 7:00 AM.